Gwybod cyn i chi fynd

 Nantporth was once a limestone quarry.
 The Wales Coast Path follows the undulations of the former spoil heaps and the old workings can still be seen if you look carefully amongst the ferns and mosses.

+If travelling by car use the northern entrance.
 Turn off the A5 at the edge of Upper Bangor onto Siliwen Road, before taking Evelyn or Gorad Roads on the Left.
 Park on or around Hwfa Road (SH 575 724) and follow Gorad Road on foot toward the Menai Strait.
 The Wales Coast Path leads you into the reserve itself (SH 573 725).
+The southerly entrance can be reached via the Wales Coast Path adjacent to Bangor City Football ground.